 GDP

-About half of Indonesia's export to the European market are eligible for reduced tariffs granted under the GSP.
+Share of Indonesia's exports to the EU that were eligible for reduced tariffs under the GSP in 2023.

 The graph indicates that imports from Indonesia under the GSP are relatively well-diversified.
 Together with India, Indonesia belongs to the GSP beneficiaries that trade the largest number of tariff lines under the GSP.
-Footwear continues to be the dominant product section but is closely followed by chemical products (S06b), machinery and appliances as well as apparel and textile articles.
+Footwear continues to be the dominant product section but is closely followed by chemical products (S06b), apparel and textile articles as well as machinery and appliances.
 Four product sections graduated on 1 January 2020 due to their high level of competitiveness.
 These include live animals and animal products (S1a), animal and vegetable oils (S3), mineral products (S5), and wood and wooden articles (S9a).

 Indonesia maintains a high level of ratification, despite the preferential market access granted by the Standard GSP is not bound to the ratification of international conventions.
 Indonesia has ratified 14 out of 15 core international conventions on human rights and labour standards.
 In addition, Indonesia has ratified 8 international conventions on environmental protection and 4 conventions on good governance.